Background pattern

 Consult your doctor or pharmacist before starting to take Alzil plus if:

-• You have kidney problems,
+• you have kidney problems,

-• You have liver problems,
+• you have liver problems,

-• You have severe respiratory failure,
+• you have severe respiratory failure,

-Be especially careful with Alzil plus:
+Be careful with Alzil plus:

 Children and adolescents